-To get you started on how to communicate during this time, here are a few questions: Can you share positive stories that might uplift the people who connect with your brand on social media?
+To get you started on how to communicate during this time, ask yourself a few questions: Can you share positive stories that might uplift the people who connect with your brand on social media?
 Do you have positive initiatives that you can talk about?
 Can you bring your community together in a positive way?

 Here are our recommendations on what to do now